mpathak-ds/mpathak-ds/README.md

 I'm mpathak, an embedded systems engineer focused on low-level systems programming, retro machines, kernels, device drivers, and hypervisors.

-I also cookies, occasionally :)
+I also like cookies, occasionally :)

 ### Facts